Austin Hedges Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates, including Austin Hedges and his .375 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Julio Teheran and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+Austin Hedges -- with a slugging percentage of .387 in his past 10 games, including three extra-base hits -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Wade Miley on the hill, on June 17 at 4:10 PM ET.

-In his previous game, he notched a home run while going 1-for-3 against the Cubs.
+He had a hitless performance in his previous game (0-for-2) against the Brewers.

 Austin Hedges Game Info & Props vs. the Brewers